 To say that propositions are properties may sound like a category-mistake - I propose to think of it as a substantive analysis.
-Lewis initially characterized propositions as properties of possible worlds, but in light of de se attitude ascriptions he ultimately settled with the broader view, according to which they are properties of possible objects.38 Since situations are objects, this proposal is in the same ballpark as my own view.
+Lewis initially characterized propositions as properties of possible worlds, but in light of de se attitude ascriptions he ultimately settled with the broader view, according to which they are properties of possible objects.
+Since situations are objects, this proposal is in the same ballpark as my own view.
 Lewis was also committed to another reductive analysis: the claim that properties are just sets.
 I say no such thing.
 I hold open the possibility that to provide an adequate account of mental state and speech act ascriptions we must ultimately individuate properties of situations more finely than the set of their possible instances.

 One might complain that it is unnatural to assign the same kind of semantic value to full sentences and bare verbs, adverbs or prepositional phrases.
 In my view these are all propositions.
 How could 'deal' and 'Claire dealt the cards to Dana' have the same kind of meaning?
 There are two reasons one may feel this to be unnatural; to my mind, neither is particularly persuasive.
 One reason for insisting on a special semantic value for sentences is their connection with illocutionary force.
-It is sometimes suggested that we can't make assertions uttering subsentential expressions.
-But, apparently, we can: we can hold up a letter and utter 'From Spain' thereby asserting that the letter is from Spain.39 The other reason for wanting a special semantic value for sentences is their particular pattern of syntactic distribution.
+It is sometimes suggested that we cannot make assertions uttering sub-sentential expressions.
+But, apparently, we can: we can hold up a letter and utter 'From Spain' thereby asserting that the letter is from Spain.
+The other reason for wanting a special semantic value for sentences is their particular pattern of syntactic distribution.
 Sentences can certainly not be substituted salva beneformatione for mere verbs and verb phrases.
 Still, we do assign the same type of semantic value to lots of expressions whose syntactic distribution is wildly different: the complements of 'believe' and 'want' are supposed by nearly everyone to be both propositions, yet most complements of one cannot be substituted for complements of the other.
+In the end, what is special about sentences is that they are syntactically complete - they contain a verb and all the obligatory thematic arguments lexically associated with expressions within them are saturated.
+It is not clear that syntactic completeness is a mark of a distinctive kind of meaning.

-38 Lewis (1979).
+&lt;sup>38 Lewis (1979).

-39 For detailed arguments, see Stainton (2006).
+&lt;sup>39 For detailed arguments, see Stainton (2006).